Hate Nazis, Not Free Speech

 Their reasoning was, whatever risk that allowing people to speak freely might bring, it was small in comparison to the vital role that free speech has in ensuring liberty.
 And for the most part, we’ve stuck to that.
 The rest of the Bill of Rights has been fairly heavily chipped away at, but the freedom to say what we want to whom we want without fear of government reprisal remains largely unchanged.

-It’s easy to look at the events at Charlottesville and think “Damn, that’s messed up.
+It’s easy to look at the events at Nazis–or any other group we don’t like–and think “Damn, that’s messed up.
 Someone should really Do Something.
 Make it illegal to say that shit in public or something.”
 They say that because it is messed up.
 And someone really should Do Something.
 But not the government.

 If we start to regulate speech, even pro Nazi speech, it sets a precedent.
 Banning hate speech usually starts off with the best of intentions, but eventually, the definition of hate speech has a way of broadening.
 Suddenly, the ban doesn’t just apply to the guy saying “kill the Jews,” it applies to the folks saying “hey, maybe you were a bit harsh on the ‘kill the Jews’ guy.”
 The definition broadens a bit more.
 And a bit more.
 Until, suddenly, you find yourself becoming the thing you set out to prevent in the first place.

 There’s a show, an obscure anime from about twelve years ago called Kino’s Journey that illustrates the principle beautifully.
 A country is run by a despotic king, who keeps his subjects in line through fear.
 They rise up and overthrow him, and put him to death using his favorite execution method.
 All decisions are made democratically, with the majority’s decision being final.